Get answers to frequently asked questions.

 Once contracts for Phase One awards have been fully executed, awardees may be given the opportunity to showcase proposed solutions through a searchable database, offering participants greater visibility and exposure to other funders beyond the competition itself.
 This online search engine will be available in Spring 2022.
 NYSERDA is committed to sharing promising solutions with other potential funding sources.

 The Clean Neighborhoods Challenge will fund scalable, community-aligned clean transportation solutions that reduce local air pollution, help to overcome persistent transportation challenges, improve quality of life, and remove barriers to widespread electric and active transportation use in New York State’s disadvantaged communities.
-Solutions will reduce greenhouse gas emissions and improve air quality in support of Governor Cuomo’s nation-leading climate goals.Register Now
+Solutions will reduce greenhouse gas emissions and improve air quality in support of New York State’s nation-leading climate goals.Register Now